fermyon/developer/content/spin/serverless-ai-hello-world.md

 You can deploy the app to the cloud by using the `spin deploy` command.
 In case you have not logged into your account before deploying your application, you need to grant access via a one-time token.
 Follow the instructions in the prompt to complete the auth process.

 Once you have logged in and the app is deployed, you will see a URL, upon successful deployment.
-The app is now deployed and can be accessed by anyone with the URL.
+The app is now deployed and can be accessed by anyone with the URL:

 ```bash
 $ spin deploy